 No Thermometer Strawberry Marshmallows – Recipe

-As you might have guessed by the title, you don't need a sugar thermometer for this recipe (yes I was surprised and suspicious when I started experimenting, too!)
+As you might have guessed by the title 'no thermometer strawberry marshmallows, you don't need a sugar thermometer for this recipe (yes I was surprised and suspicious when I started experimenting, too!)
 Also, these are eggless marshmallows, and don't need glucose or corn syrup, either.
 Basically this recipe is about as simple marshmallows get.

 This was also an excuse to try out a new no-bake folding pan I found while shopping online for pretty moon cake moulds (which will make an appearance in the autumn... patience!)